EmielZuurbier/Meteor/Readme.md

 # Meteor
 First time experiment with Meteor.js.

-## Get Out - concept
+## Rat Race - concept
-What do you do when do want something cool to do in the morning, afternoon, evening or night and are desperate to find something fun.
-Use **Get Out** which suggests cool stuff for you in the neighbourhood.
-See what is available and open, check if your friends are there and check in yourself.
+Battle you and your friends in a race to the death.
+Create a race, set the markers and race with your friends to the finish.
+The winners will be ranked according to their accomplishments.
+There is no order in the markers so you have to find your own fastest way.

 ### Idea
 The app is a specific feature of the **Foursquare API**.
-I want to use the *Fun* section of places that are suggested in a user's surrounding.
-The user will be able to see suggestions on a map and a list.
-The information about a specific location will be supplied through a detailed view which shows the rating, the people present and reviews about the location.
+Users will be able to use Foursquare map locations as beacons which will be used as checkpoints for a race.
+The beacons are don't have a linear order, so the fastest route is yours to follow.

 ### Views
 #### Login
 The user logs in with his or hers account information.

-#### Suggestions - Map
+#### Create Race - Map
-Map view of all the suggested locations in the area
+Set the locations on a map

-#### Suggestions - List
+#### Create Race - Overview
-List view of all the suggested locations in the area
+See who is competing and is leading

-#### Detail
+#### Leaderboard
-A detailed view of a location with all the given information
+A leaderboard with all the fastest times en the ranking

 ### Features
+- See who checked in at your favorite locations
 - Get suggetions for places to go in a list
 - Get suggetions for places to go on a map
 - See who is there